Geolocation, mobile marketing and app development

 What can geolocation be used for in mobile application development?

 Geolocation is used as much by GPS car navigators as in mobile devices.
 An example of mobile application development can be seen in geolocation apps such as Google Maps or Waze, but we can obviously make good use of it in mobile marketing as a technique.
-It is especially powerful because it allows us to offer our customers what you need, when you need it and where you need it.
+It is especially powerful because it allows us to offer our customers what you need when you need it and where you need it.

 Geolocation in local Mobile Marketing

-One of the possibilities with the most potential in geolocation is local and social mobile.
+One of the possibilities with the most potential in geolocation is local and social mobility.
 Figures confirm that investment in this type of localized mobile marketing gives good return if we know how to handle it.
 We talk about the SoLoMo acronym when we consider the technique of mobile marketing that is ‘Social’, ‘Local’ and ‘Mobile’ in character, and where the three converge.
 Mobile marketing of this type is especially useful because more than 70% of users of geolocation access the internet from their mobile and many do it to consult local businesses.

 Source: Free Pik